simpleuiux/yi-ningwang.com/content/blog/fireaware/index.md

 </h3>

 <p style="margin-bottom:40px">
 <a href="https://devpost.com/software/girls_in_tech_vancouver">FIREAWARE </a>is a <b>Girl's in Tech Hackathon winning project</b> in 2019.
-It was created by a team of four in 12 hours.
-FIREAWARE serves as an interactive app that provides both firefighters and the campers an visualized map, AI prediction model for wildfire and real-time alert function.
+FIREAWARE was developed by a dedicated team of four individuals within a 12-hour timeframe.
+This interactive application serves a crucial role, offering visualized maps, an AI-based wildfire prediction model, and real-time alert functionality to benefit both firefighters and campers.

 </p>